celenityy/ios-settings/README.md

 # Additional Recommendations:

-* I would recommend using [Brave](https://apps.apple.com/app/brave-private-web-browser-vpn/id1052879175) as your browser of choice. *See my recommended settings [here](https://codeberg.org/Magnesium1062/better-brave-ios)*.
+* I would recommend using [Brave](https://apps.apple.com/app/brave-private-web-browser-vpn/id1052879175) as your browser of choice. *(See recommended settings [here](https://codeberg.org/Magnesium1062/better-brave-ios))*.

-* Use a content blocking extension like [AdGuard](https://apps.apple.com/app/adguard-for-safari/id1440147259) if you use Safari.
+* Use a content blocking extension like [AdGuard](https://apps.apple.com/app/adguard-for-safari/id1440147259) if you use Safari. *(See recommended settings [here](https://codeberg.org/Magnesium1062/adguard-safari-settings-ios))*

 * Use a private, secure, & reputable DNS provider of your choice.
 I would recommend setting up your own [NextDNS](https://nextdns.io/) configuration if you are able to (See my recommendations for NextDNS [here](https://codeberg.org/Magnesium1062/nextdns-settings)), otherwise I would recommend [Quad9](https://quad9.net/).